-As an essential part of their liberal arts education, students choose majors for specialized study in harmony with their personal interests and as preparation for successful entry into their
+As an essential part of their liberal arts education, students choose majors for specialized study in harmony with their personal interests and as preparation for successful entry into their chosen careers or into graduate study.

-Pacific Union College is a Seventhday Adventist learning community offering an excellent Christcentered education that prepares its students for productive lives of useful human service and uncompromising personal integrity. chosen careers or into graduate study.
 The college regularly reviews all programs to maintain their quality and to ensure that they respond to current student demand and to the changing needs of the Church and the larger community.